joemans3/SMS_BP/README.md

 To start interacting with the program **cd SMS_BP** and follow the next steps.
 Okay now we can run the simulation with the predefined variables.
 For your understanding I rather have you read a short User Guide before I tell you how to run or use this code.
 Namely because it will help you think of the features included and what is possible.
 Now I want you to go to USER_GUIDE/USER_GUIDE.pdf and read the document.
 If you don't care, go to section 4 of that document to get right to the running of this code.
+7. This is a note on using the CLI tool properly.
+For the previous step I have forced you to go to the file location and run the script through python.
+But in the install (step 6) we also installed a CLI tool to interface with the program from anywhere (regardless of where you are in your terminal).
+The only condition is that you are in the SMS_BP conda environment.
+    - To run the CLI tool after the install we can type **run_SMS_BP [PATH_TO_CONFIG_FILE]** from anywhere assuming the path you provide is absolute.
+    - In the background all this is doing is running: **from SMS_BP.run_cell_simulation import main_CLI(); main_CLI()**.
+This is the entry point.
+    - Do note that the config checker is not robust so if you have prodived the wrong types or excluded some parameters which are required alongside other ones you will get an error.
+Read the SMS_BP/sim_config.md for details into the config file parameters.
+8. If you run into any issues please create a Github issue on the repository as it will help me manage different issues with different people and also create a resourse for people encountering a solved issue.